 1.3.3 For initial approval CTOD (Crack Tip Opening Displacement) tests are to be carried out on the particular IACS mooring grade of material.
-CTOD tests are to be tested in accordance with a recognized Standard such as EN ISO 12737 and 15653.
+CTOD tests are to be tested in accordance with a recognized

+Standard such as BS 7448 Part 1 and BS EN ISO 15653:2010.
 The CTOD test piece is to be a standard 2 x 1 single edge notched bend piece, test location as shown in Figure 10.6.
-The minimum test piece size shall be 50 x 25mm for chain diameters less than 120 mm, and 80 x 40 mm for diameters 120 mm and above.
+The notch of the CTOD specimen is to be located as close to the surface as practicable.
+The minimum cross section of the test piece shall be 50 x 25mm for chain diameters less than 120 mm, and 80 x 40 mm for diameters 120 mm and above.
 CTOD specimens are to be taken from both the side of the link containing the weld and from the opposite side.
 Three links are to be selected for testing, a total of six CTOD specimens.
-The tests are to be taken at minus 20°C and meet the minimum values indicated below, Table 10.15.
+The tests are to be taken at minus 20°C and the lowest CTOD of each set of 3 specimens shall meet the minimum values indicated below, Table 10.15